-NordVPN apps are available for Windows, macOS, Linux, iOS, and Android devices.
+NordVPN has apps available for Windows, macOS, Linux, iOS, and Android devices.
 However, it’s the service’s browser extensions for Chrome and Firefox that will give you the ability to implement split tunneling.
 You can choose which websites use the VPN and which use a direct internet connection.

 Note that to do this, you must leave the desktop app off and turn the browser extension on.
-All of your browser traffic will go through the VPN tunnel while all other apps on your device will be unprotected.
-Granted, this doesn’t offer a ton of flexibility for your split tunneling setup, but it might be suitable for some users.
+All of your browser traffic will go through the VPN tunnel while all other apps on your device remain unprotected.

 - Excellent speeds for streaming

 - Works with Netflix USA and other streaming sites

 BEST VPN FOR SPLIT TUNNELING:NordVPN is our top pick for split tunneling.
 Having the chance to use split tunneling as well as enjoying extra security features makes this VPN a strong choice.
 NordVPN offers a 30-day fuss-free money-back guarantee with each subscription.